How Medicare Drug Coverage Works

 What Are Drug Tiers

-If you doctor prescribes you a medication that is a higher tier, you may be able to save money if he/she can recommend and prescribe a lower tier medication.
-You could also file for an exception to try and get the drug moved into a lower tier.
+If your doctor prescribes you a medication that is a higher tier, you may be able to save money if he/she can recommend and prescribe a lower tier medication.

 Other Terms and Rules You Need to Know